 I cut off the end of an old broomstick which was about 7/8″ in diameter and took a gouge to the inside of an old yard sale marking gauge to go around it as a fence.
 There would be lots of ways to achieve the same idea.

 I simply drilled two holes in line with each other across the width of the broomstick and inserted two wood screws until the threads were below the surface.
 Then I hacksawed the heads off, leaving just over 1/16″ rising above the surface of the wood.
 I filed them to the width of the coins (2mm), then made a groove in one with a triangular file.
 I refined the upper edges with a slipstone without reducing the width.
-The other nub was simply filed flat at the front and an angle on top to form a bit of a chisel.
+The other nub was filed flat at the front and sides with an angle on top to form a bit of a chisel.
+Make sure the width of that second cutter is a bit narrower than the distance between the cutting spurs ahead of it.
+Ideally, I’ll file the sides of mine in a little more.

 I put the back end of the broomstick in a vice, slipped the tube over the front end until it was up against the fence and rotated the tube to the right while pressing down on the cutters.
 The first cutter scores both sides of the groove and the second cutter clears the wood between.
 I used light cuts going around several times, clearing the wet wood bits from the cutters often.
 The result was a square groove that would fit over the edges of the coin.
 The screws aren’t heat treated tool steel or anything, but they’re still steel cutting green wood; worked fine for this light duty.